romanz/amodem/README.rst

 a simple audio cable (for better SNR and higher speeds) or a simple headset, allowing true air-gapped communication (via a speaker and a microphone).

-The sender modulates an input binary data file into an 32kHz audio, which is played to the sound card.
+The sender modulates an input binary data file into an audio signal, which is played to the sound card.

 The receiver side records the transmitted audio,